 Insider tip: Make sure your kids aren’t afraid of divers before you book!

-Waikiki is such a vibrant area of Oahu and there are tons of interesting history facts, landmarks, and amazing photo opportunities.
+Within walking distance, there are tons of interesting historical facts, landmarks, and amazing photo opportunities.

-This would be a great way to orient your family early in your trip so you know your way around.
-Plus, you could get tips for the best places to eat and where to see free hula shows!
+This would be a great way to orient your family early in your trip, so you know your way around.
+Plus, you could get tips from your guide on the best places to eat and where to see free hula shows!

 This walking tour is only about 1 mile, so easy for younger kids.

-And I love that this budget-friendly tour of Waikiki ends with a hula class!
-What a great way for kids to get a few more wiggles out!
+And I love that this budget-friendly tour of Waikiki ends with a hula show and fireworks!
+What a great way for kids to experience Oahu!

 Yes, I am including a photo shoot in my list of fun family activities on Oahu!

-Flytographer is a website where you can choose with Oahu photographer you’d like to work with based on their style.
+Flytographer is a website where you can choose which Oahu photographer that you’d like to work with based on their style.
 We’ve always picked ones that are great with kids!

 My family usually laughs a lot during our photo shoots and we’re always in a gorgeous location.